OGM-CBF: Occupancy Grid Map-based Control Barrier Function for Safe Mobile Robot Control with Memory of out of View Obstacles: Introduction

+\item A CBF that employs OGM and smoothly interpolated SDF to efficiently describe obstacles of arbitrary amount and shape using a single CBF constraint in a QP problem.

+\item Integrating OGM's capability to retain memory of a priori observed obstacles that can no longer be observed by the robot into the CBF.

+\item A sensor-agnostic safety guarantee method that has been integrated into a range of exteroceptive modalities such as depth cameras, laser scanners, and 3D LiDARs. \item A demonstration on how to employ image pyramid over the SDF to yield a multi-level OGM-CBF formulation and inject steering authority when facing degenerate SDF gradients of head-on approached obstacles. \item Quantitative and qualitative evaluation of the proposed approach against memory-unaware baselines. \item Deployment of the proposed approach on both a small, differential drive warehouse robot and a large, Articulated Frame Steering (AFS) autonomous wheel-loader. \end{itemize}

-The outline of this paper is as follows.
-Section \ref{Preliminaries and Background} reviews the principles of Control Barrier Function, Occupancy Grid Map, and Signed Distance Function.
-Section \ref{Control Methodology} describes our designed control methodology.
-Section \ref{Sc. contour generation} explains the designed smoothing function used in our CBF.
-Section \ref{experiment} is dedicated to the demonstration of the introduced control strategy in the CARLA simulator and on a real robot.
-Finally, in section \ref{conclusion}, the conclusions and future work are provided.
+The rest of this paper is organized as follows. \cref{sec:background} reviews the principles of the CBF, OGM, and SDF. \cref{sec:method} describes the proposed control methodology. \cref{sec:results} provides the quantitative and qualitative evaluations, and reports on the deployments on the warehouse robot and wheel loader.
+Finally, in~\cref{sec:conc}, we conclude the paper and draw the future work.

-\section{PRELIMINARIES AND BACKGROUND}
+\section{Preliminaries and Background}